d-plaindoux/thicket/README.md

 Language Overview
 =================

-The Movico language came from research done about strong [object/class separation](http://d.plaindoux.free.fr/clump/index.html).
-In addition UI management done using DOM fragment is added in order to define view facet in addition to object (model) and class (controller).
+The Movico language came from research done about strong [object and class separation](http://d.plaindoux.free.fr/clump/index.html).
+In addition UI management done using DOM fragment is provided in order to define view facet in addition to object (model) and class (controller).

-An simple example
+A simple example
 -----------------

-First informations and data are stored in object.
+First information and data are stored in object.
 In our approach an object is not meant to have behaviors but only provides a common and simple way for data structuration and storage.
 It's the model definition in the illustrated MVC design pattern.